 In the course of the implementation of the Fifth European Directive on the prevention of the use of the financial system for purposes of money laundering or terrorist financing,94 new laws came into force with regard to the supervision of virtual currencies as well as enhancing international collaboration between the competent authorities.

 The Law on Registration and Disclosure of Ultimate Beneficial Owners (WiEReG) was also adapted in January 2020.95 The WiEReG sets forth that legal entities domiciled in Austria and trusts administered in Austria must identify their beneficial owners, carry out appropriate and regular checks and report these to the registry.
 The accuracy of the registered beneficial owners has to be confirmed on an annual basis from now on.
 In addition, public excerpts from the registry can now be obtained.

 Moreover, in May 2020, the Austrian National Council approved the Council of Europe Convention on Laundering, Search, Seizure and Confiscation of the Proceeds from Crime and on the Financing of Terrorism.96 In addition to confiscation measures and money laundering offences, it also regulates, among other things, minimum standards for the freezing, seizure and confiscation of certain assets and investigative powers with regard to accounts and banking transactions.
 The effects on Austria's national laws are not yet foreseeable, however changes with respect to the burden of proof regarding acts of money laundering were already under public discussion.

-1 Valerie Hohenberg is a partner and Claudia Brewi is an associate at Wolf Theiss.
+1 Valerie Hohenberg is a partner at Wolf Theiss.

 2 The Austrian legal system is based on codified principles of civil law.
 Judicial precedents are not binding, but are strongly taken into consideration by courts and the parties in dispute.